Premiership of Doug Ford: Economic policy

-The deficit
+Budget deficit

 From about 1989 to 2018, Ontario has reported a deficit almost every year; the province's net debt increased to approximately $311.6 billion (by October 2018); and Ontario's net debt‐to‐GDP ratio grew from 13.4% to about 40.5% in 2018–19.

-According to an April 11, 2018 Royal Bank of Canada (RBC) report, which was based on figures provided by the Ford government, the revised estimate of Ontario's deficit was $11.7 billion in 2018-2019 and it was projected to decrease by $1.4 billion in 2019-2020 mainly because of "the removal of the $1 billion contingency reserve."
-At that time it was projected that the deficit would be "completely eliminated in 2023–2024 with a small surplus of $0.3 billion."
+According to an April 11, 2018 Royal Bank of Canada (RBC) report, which was based on figures provided by the Ford government, the revised estimate of Ontario's deficit was $11.7 billion in 2018–2019 and it was projected to decrease by $1.4 billion in 2019–2020 mainly because of "the removal of the $1 billion contingency reserve."
+At that time, it was projected that the deficit would be "completely eliminated in 2023–2024 with a small surplus of $0.3 billion."
 By October 2019, the Financial Accountability Officer, Weltman, said that the FAO had been in error when they—and the Ford government—had projected a $11.7-billion deficit that was reported in the spring 2019 budget.

 By June 2018, Ontario had "Canada's second-highest public debt per person and a growing budget deficit", according to The Economist.

-The Ontario Finance Department reported in October 2018, that Ontario's public debt per person at $23,014, had surpassed that of Quebec at $21,606 in the fiscal year 2017–2018.
-Newfoundland and Labrador public debt per capita at $27,761, was the highest in Canada.
+In October 2018, the Ontario Finance Department reported that Ontario's public debt per person, at $23,014, had surpassed that of Quebec at $21,606 in the fiscal year 2017–2018.
+Newfoundland and Labrador's public debt per capita, at $27,761, was the highest in Canada.

 By 2019, the Ontario Chamber of Commerce reported that Ontario's debt was over $348 billion—representing about 41% of provincial GDP of almost $850 billion.
 Ontario's GDP is much larger than any of the other provinces and is almost half of Canada's GDP.
 "When combined with the federal debt (approximately $680 billion), the debt-to-GDP ratio for Ontarians nears 80 percent."

-In October 2019, Financial Accountability Office said that the deficit had increased from $3.7-billion deficit in 2017—at the end of the Liberal administration—to $7.4 billion in 2018 under Premier Ford.
+In October 2019, the Financial Accountability Office said that the deficit had increased from $ 3.7 billion in 2017—at the end of the Liberal administration—to $7.4 billion in 2018 under Premier Ford.
 The deficit had almost doubled partly because of "cancelled climate-change initiatives and subsidizing hydro bills" according to the Hamilton Spectator.

+The government's 2025 budget reported a $14.6 billion deficit; in 2026, the Ford government's budget deficit was nearly double what was projected in 2025, reaching $13.8 billion.